Doxycycline for Children With Lyme Disease: Benefits and Risks

 Is doxycycline safe for children with Lyme disease?

-Short courses may be appropriate in selected cases when benefits outweigh risks.
+Short courses may be appropriate in selected cases when the benefits outweigh potential risks.

 Can doxycycline stain children’s teeth?

-There is a potential risk, especially in younger children, though doxycycline may pose a lower risk than older tetracyclines.
+There is a potential risk, especially in younger children, although doxycycline may pose a lower risk than older tetracyclines.

 What antibiotics are used for children with Lyme disease?

-Common options include amoxicillin, cefuroxime, and in some cases doxycycline.
+Common treatment options include amoxicillin, cefuroxime, and in selected cases doxycycline.

 References